chronorose/lau/README.md

 ## lau

-very simple compiler of very simple language in early stages of development for educational purposes.
+very simple compiler of very simple lisp-like language in early stages of development for educational purposes.

 ready parts:
 - [x] Lexer(done, but refactoring needed.)